 Close on the heels of Harris’s revelation, another influential Christian went public with his doubts: Marty Sampson, a songwriter and worship leader at Hillsong, Australia.
 “I’m genuinely losing my faith,” wrote Sampson (also on Instagram), “and it doesn’t bother me.”

 Sampson’s announcement was less shocking to me personally, because I had never heard of him until I heard of his loss of faith.
 Unlike Harris’s announcement, it did not conjure bittersweet memories of a younger, better looking version of myself from two decades ago.
 Still, it is no less disturbing.
-Sampson is a worship leader who lost his faith, and there once was a worship leader in heaven who lost his faith.
+Because Sampson is a worship leader who lost his faith, and there once was a worship leader in heaven who lost his faith.

 Harris and Sampson’s announcements have sent shockwaves across the Christian world.
 The reactions veer between two extremes.
 On the one end, there is nothing but gooey sympathy.
 Thanks for being so brave, honest, and authentic, say these softies, many of whom don’t mention the person this is really all about: Jesus Christ.